mikedelgaudio/check-pr-for-screenshot/README.md

 ## Usage

 - `checkForImages`: detect if the body of PR has an image by matching Markdown or HTML Regex for an image.
-The bot leaves a comment on PR if no image is attached.
+The bot leaves a comment on PR if no image is attached

+- `checkPrTitle`: detect if PR titles must start with `HRO-<JIRA#>` or `HROIMP-<JIRA#>`

 - `ignoreDependabot`: disables functionality on PRs authored by dependabot